Iraqi Prime Minister survives exploding drone assassination attempt - KTVZ

 No one has claimed responsibility for the assassination attempt, but it comes amid heightened tensions in the capital.

-On Friday, one person was killed and dozens were wounded after supporters of Iran-backed militias clashed with Iraqi security forces in Baghdad near the Green Zone, health officials told CNN.
+On Friday, one person was killed and dozens were wounded after supporters of Iran-backed militias clashed with Iraqi security forces near the Green Zone, health officials told CNN.

 Parties representing Iran-backed militias called for protests after losing Parliament seats during Iraq’s elections last month, angering militia leaders and sparking several protests and sit-ins over the past weeks.